 When you are pregnant, you have a higher risk of getting very sick from COVID-19.
-Getting a COVID-19 vaccine when you are pregnant lowers your risk of getting seriously ill from the virus.
+Getting a COVID-19 vaccine lowers your risk of getting seriously ill from the virus

 If you are pregnant or breastfeeding and have questions about getting a COVID-19 vaccine, talk to your healthcare provider.